Code-Institute-Submissions/Third_milestone/README.md

 ### Scope

-The Surfingeurope website should focus on user engagement by allowing users to create new locations and to edit existing spots in order to correct incorrect data.
+The Surfingeurope website should focus on user engagement by allowing users to create new locations and to edit existing spots in order to amend incorrect data.
 The users should be able as well to rate and comment on the spots to help other fellow surfers in making their future surf travel choices.
 In order to help in making that decision, each of the surfing locations should have spot features including but not limited to break type, bottom type, wind direction, type of available facilities and occurring hazards.
 These features together with location description would allow surfers to find at least one spot that is matching their surfing style and abilities.

 ### Structure